 Instance states are classified into console-based states and API-based states based on where the states can be queried.
 Console-based states are the instance states that can be queried in the ECS console.
-API-based states are the instance states that can be queried in ECS API by calling the DescribeInstanceStatus or DescribeInstances operation.
-An API-based state may correspond to multiple console-based states based on whether a subscription instance has expired or whether a payment is overdue for an instance within your account.
+API-based states are the instance states that can be queried by calling the DescribeInstanceStatus or DescribeInstances operation in the ECS API.
+An API-based state may correspond to multiple console-based states based on scenarios, such as whether a subscription instance has expired or whether a payment is overdue for an instance in your account.

 Instance states are classified into stable and transitory states based on their attributes.
 Transitory states are the states that an instance temporarily enters before it enters a stable state.
 If an instance remains in a transitory state for an extended period of time, an exception occurs.